mb-a/lusid-sdk-generators/README.md

 These are also used in the pipeline so if you would like to update the way the SDK is generated in there you need to commit your changes and raise a merge request.

+### Templates

+For some of the generators we've changed the default templates that they use because they didn't do exactly what we wanted.
+These templates live in the `<language>/generate/templates directory.

+The initial templates that we edited are in the `<language>/generate/default_templates` directory.
+You can also find all the default templates at https://github.com/OpenAPITools/openapi-generator/tree/master/modules/openapi-generator/src/main/resources.

 ## Publish

 If you would like to publish a generated SDK, please do the following: